argoproj-labs/rollouts-plugin-trafficrouter-gatewayapi/examples/kgateway/README.md

     app: rollouts-demo
 ```

-## Step 4 - Grant argo-rollouts permissions to view and modify Gateway HTTPRoute resources
+## Step 4 - Grant argo-rollouts permissions

+Grant argo-rollouts permissions to view and modify Gateway HTTPRoute resources.
 The argo-rollouts service account needs the ability to be able to view and modify HTTPRoutes as well as its existing permissions.
 Edit the `argo-rollouts` cluster role to add the following permissions or use the RBAC example provided in the [kgateway documentation](https://kgateway.dev/docs/envoy/main/integrations/argo/#create-rbac-rules-for-argo):

 ```yaml
 rules: